 Many people have trained their bodies to crave coffee when they are tired.
 In their body’s perception, “I get tired, I get coffee, I feel better.”
 So if you want to succeed, it is best to have a comparable alternative to replace your favorite caffeine source.
 Decaf Coffee is the most basic level of this, but you can replace your habit of drinking coffee with anything from soda to chewing gum (don’t choose the soda).

 This is especially important if caffeine is part of your work-flow.
 For example, I have been self-employed since I was 24 and, for the first 5 years or so, caffeine was a huge part of my business.
-If something needed to be done, I drank something caffeinated first so I could give it my full focus and attention.
+If I needed to get something done, I drank something caffeinated first so I could give it my full focus and attention.

 When it came to my attention that, even with huge amounts of caffeine, I was no longer able to operate at a high level, I decided to detox.
 However, I had to fully overhaul my personal business processes to skip the mental need for the “coffee-step.”